dxc-automation/AutomationTestLab/README.md

 <p align="justify">
 Most important part for every automation is the report.
-By using ExtentReport and Log4j libraries we have very detailed report that contains only important information.
-All report files  generated from the different listeners are generated in `report` folder. <a href = report/TestReport.html>TestReport.html</a>
+By using ExtentReport and Log4j libraries we have very detailed report that contains only important information. <a href = report/TestReport.html>TestReport.html</a> provides all of the necessary details for the bussiness and QA's.
+Configuration methods are in <code>ExtentManager.class</code>.  .

-Configuration methods
-are in <code>ExtentManager.class</code>.
-Basically  there  is  one  general  file
-<a href = https://github.dxc.com/ppopov6/DXCTestLab_DEV/blob/master/report/TestReport.html>TestReport.html</a> that can
-be found in <i>report</i> folder.
-There is only one method to care of test results.
-That method can be found in
-<i>BasicSetup.class</i>.
 Every API test creates a file with JSON extension and store into it response from the server.
 This decision makes tests faster and separate reports for front-end from the back-end tests.
 More information about library can be found <a href = http://extentreports.com/docs/versions/3/java/#email-example>here</a>.
 Log events can be created by using <code>test</code> keyword.